Deinacrida rugosa: Threats

-A number of animals prey on the Cook Strait giant weta, including birds and reptiles such as the tuatara.
-As a defence against predators the Cook Strait giant weta will raise its spiked legs over its head and wave them up and down while making a hissing sound by rapidly rubbing together the overlapping plates on its upper body.
+A number of animals prey on the Cook Strait giant wētā, including birds and reptiles such as the tuatara.
+As a defence against predators the Cook Strait giant wētā will raise its spiked legs over its head and wave them up and down while making a hissing sound by rapidly rubbing together the overlapping plates on its upper body.

-Historically, the Cook Strait giant weta was found on mainland New Zealand as well as many off-shore islands, but the introduction of mammalian predators such as the black rat (Rattus rattus), and the clearance of much of its habitat, led to the contraction of its range to just a few small, "rat-free" islands in the Cook Strait.
+Historically, the Cook Strait giant wētā was found on mainland New Zealand as well as many off-shore islands, but the introduction of mammalian predators such as the black rat (Rattus rattus), and the clearance of much of its habitat, led to the contraction of its range to just a few small, "rat-free" islands in the Cook Strait.
 A combination of its ground-dwelling lifestyle, large size, and strong scent make it particularly vulnerable to predation, and therefore, accidental introductions of mammalian predators to the offshore islands could be catastrophic for its survival.

 Conservation

-Introductions of the Cook Strait giant weta to Mana Island in 1976, Matiu / Somes Island in 1996, and, most recently, Zealandia Wildlife Sanctuary in the North Island in 2007 have helped to greatly expand this vulnerable species' range.
-In addition, on Mana Island, the removal of cattle and eradication of mice has dramatically increased Cook Strait giant weta abundance.
-With the success of these introductions, the New Zealand Department of Conservation plans to continue to introduce the Cook Strait giant weta to new island habitats, while ensuring that its existing island habitats remain protected against the threat of predator invasion.
+Introductions of the Cook Strait giant wētā to Mana Island in 1976, Matiu / Somes Island in 1996, and, most recently, Zealandia Wildlife Sanctuary in the North Island in 2007 have helped to greatly expand this vulnerable species' range.
+In addition, on Mana Island, the removal of cattle and eradication of mice has dramatically increased Cook Strait giant wētā abundance.
+With the success of these introductions, the New Zealand Department of Conservation plans to continue to introduce the Cook Strait giant wētā to new island habitats, while ensuring that its existing island habitats remain protected against the threat of predator invasion.

 The Matiu-Somes Island transfer was undertaken in 1996 with two separate translocations taking place.
-In total 62 individual weta were released and were sourced from Mana Island.
-Surveys of the Cook Strait giant weta were undertaken on Matiu-Somes Island in 2013 and 2015.
+In total 62 individual wētā were released and were sourced from Mana Island.
+Surveys of the Cook Strait giant wētā were undertaken on Matiu-Somes Island in 2013 and 2015.

 The species has been introduced to Zealandia Wildlife Sanctuary.
-By using a specially designed fence to exclude mammalian predators, the sanctuary hopes to re-establish an environment similar to that which existed on New Zealand before the arrival of humans, where species such as the Cook Strait giant weta can thrive once more.
+By using a specially designed fence to exclude mammalian predators, the sanctuary hopes to re-establish an environment similar to that which existed on New Zealand before the arrival of humans, where species such as the Cook Strait giant wētā can thrive once more.

-The Cook Strait giant weta was assessed by the Department of Conservation as "At Risk: Relict", with a stable but small population.
+The Cook Strait giant wētā was assessed by the Department of Conservation as "At Risk: Relict", with a stable but small population.